From intensive care to recovery: Singaporean woman who wondered if she was dying from COVID-19 pays tribute to her medical team

 Mrs Zhang, her husband and their teenage son were among the 92 Singaporeans who were evacuated from Wuhan on Jan 30 on a Scoot flight, the Ministry of Health (MOH) said.

 She was asymptomatic when she boarded the flight.
 Upon arrival at Changi Airport, she was found to have a fever during medical screening, and was conveyed to NCID, MOH added.
-Mrs Zhang tested positive for Wuhan coronavirus infection on Jan 31 at about 2pm.
+Mrs Zhang tested positive for COVID-19 on Jan 31 at about 2pm.

 READ: Singaporean evacuated from Wuhan among country's 3 new cases of coronavirus, total now 16: MOH